frplc/crawler-worker-php/README.md

-# Crawler worker on PHP
+# Crawler worker in PHP

-Crawler worker on PHP as part of distributed crawling system
+Crawler worker in PHP as part of distributed crawling system

 ### Launch